TaikiFnit/CMS-on-PHP/README.md

 # CMS-on-PHP
 Content Management Sysytem on PHP.

+---

+##Over View
+This is the CMS.

+##LICENSE
+Mit